 Set Realistic Data Storage Goals

 You are almost on your way to properly estimating your Cloud storage needs.
-The last thing you may need to consider is capacity savings.
-Ask yourself if there are any ways storage space can be reduced or how efficiency of storage may be improved.
+The last thing you may need to consider is cloud storage capacity savings.
+Ask yourself if there are any ways storage space can be reduced or how the efficiency of storage may be improved.
 Data reduplication and archiving of older data both have the potential to yield massive savings in storage and cost.

 Consider Available Storage Options

 As mentioned earlier, Cloud storage involves saving data to an off-site storage system maintained by a third party.
 Cloud computing and storage are generally classified as SaaS (Software as a Service).
 This describes any Cloud service where consumers are able to access software applications over the Internet.

 These days, there is no shortage of Cloud storage applications.

 To get you started, consider a few of these popular Cloud storage applications and their features: